shawn-padstats/dsc623_final_project/README.md

 Constraint Handling
 Constraints are enforced using SQL CHECK constraints, UNIQUE constraints, and foreign keys.
 The script uses SQLite's pattern matching capabilities with GLOB to enforce formats.

-Example of Constraints in Table Creation:
+# Example of Constraints in Table Creation:

-sql
-Copy code
 CREATE TABLE IF NOT EXISTS Owner (
     ownerNo TEXT PRIMARY KEY NOT NULL CHECK (ownerNo GLOB 'O[0-9][0-9][0-9][0-9][0-9][0-9]'), ownerName TEXT NOT NULL CHECK (ownerName NOT GLOB '*[0-9]*'),